ronxldwilson/disruptiq-notes/db-mapper-agent/README.md

-# DB Mapper — Advanced Static Repository Scanner
+# DB Mapper — Enterprise-Grade Database Security Scanner

-> **DB Mapper** is a comprehensive, enterprise-grade static analysis tool that scans software repositories to discover and map all database-related artifacts.
-It detects connection strings, ORM models, raw SQL queries, hardcoded secrets, migration files, schema changes, and provides data flow visualization.
+> **DB Mapper** is a comprehensive, AI-powered static analysis tool that scans software repositories to discover, analyze, and secure all database-related artifacts.
+It provides intelligent detection of connection strings, ORM models, raw SQL queries, hardcoded secrets, migration files, schema changes, and generates natural language security reports with actionable recommendations.

-This README describes the advanced features, installation, usage, detection capabilities, and extensibility of the project.
+This README describes the cutting-edge features, installation, usage, detection capabilities, and enterprise-grade security analysis of the project.

 ## Table of Contents